EdwinTechnologies/DiscordCacheViewer/README.md

 # DiscordCacheViewer
-Extracts the Discord Image Cache
+Extracts the Discord Image Cache [ONLY PNG]
 ------------------------------------
-Just double click the file and the cache gets extracted to your desktop
+Just double click the file and the cache gets extracted to your desktop.